 As with public sector engagements, a personal service company will no longer be permitted to deduct a 5% allowance for expenses in relation to engagements with medium and large-sized clients.

-We will be responding to the consultation before it closes on 28th May 2019.
+You can read Crunch’s response to the consultation here and you are able to respond to the consultation before it closes on 28th May 2019.

 Our IR35 hub has further information on IR35 including helpful articles and a tool to help you understand if your contract is inside or outside IR35.